 The scientists discussed the extent of the field’s current knowledge and some of the barriers inhibiting further progress.
 Climate and health scientists from the NIH, CDC, NOAA joined the discussion on data resources and funding availability for research on infectious diseases.

-This Article was submitted by Denise L Meyer, on Tuesday, January 29, 2013.
+This article was submitted by Denise L Meyer on January 29, 2013.